Batumi Boom Town

 5 Skyscraper Adventure

-After spending two days immersed in this surreal dreamscape, the urge to ascend one of those modern buildings became irresistible.
-We set our sights on the most intriguing structure, kindly referred to The Pearl of the Black Sea, only to discover it was essentially a Ghost Tower - an abandoned or partially stalled construction site.
-Right during sunset we waited for a good opportunity, then delved inside, with only one goal in mind: Reach the top!
+During our second day immersed in this surreal dreamscape, the urge to ascend one of its prestigious towers became irresistible.
+We set our sights on the most intriguing structure – kindly referred to as The Pearl of the Black Sea – only to find it was, in truth, a ghost tower: an abandoned or partially stalled construction site.
+At sunset, we found our way inside.

 Besides accomplishing our self-set goal of ascending the most fashionable skyscraper in town, I want to share some other noteworthy observations we made in Batumi.